BreakingBI/azure-docs/articles/sql-database/sql-database-automatic-scaling.md

 The Azure Automation Runbook can also be triggered by Azure Classic Metric Alerts.
 The previous methods mentioned were triggered on a schedule.
 Azure Classic Metric Alerts will allow us to trigger the scaling based on events.
 In other words, instead of checking the metrics every ten minutes, we can have the Azure Automation Runbook trigger only when the DTU percentage passes one of the thresholds.
 For a primer on creating your first Azure Classic Metric Alert, see [Create, View, and Manage Classic Metric Alerts using Azure Monitor](../azure-monitor/platform/alerts-classic-portal.md).

 > [!IMPORTANT]
-> Azure Classic Metric Alerts do not support directly create Azure Automation Jobs.
+> Azure Classic Metric Alerts do not support directly creating Azure Automation Jobs.
 They must be created indirectly via Azure Logic Apps, which can be executed by Azure Class Metric Alerts.
 >
 > Unified Azure Metric Alerts will be able to directly create Azure Automation Jobs.
 Once this functionality is released for Azure SQL Database, see [Use the Voluntary Migration Tool to Migrate your Classic Alert Rules](../azure-monitor/platform/alerts-using-migration-tool.md) for migration information.